Lower Bounds on the Probability of a Finite Union of Events: Main Results

-Note that the additional constraint $\sum_{i=1}^N\sum_{k=1}^N\frac{a_i(k)}{k}\le 1$ can be relaxed for the minimization problem, since it is redundant.
-For the maximization problem, however, it can be active, in which case the obtained upper bound is equal to $1$.
-Solving the LP problems of (\ref{LP_remark}), we get that the optimal lower bound $P\left(\bigcup_{i=1}^N A_i\right)\ge \max_{i} \alpha_i$, and that the optimal upper bound $P\left(\bigcup_{i=1}^N A_i\right)\le \min\{\sum_{i}P(A_i),1\}$, i.e., the minimum of $1$ and the union upper bound.
-The optimality of these bounds can be proved using similar arguments as the proof of Theorem \ref{theorem1}. \end{remark} \begin{remark} The existing DS bound \cite{Dawson1967} is known to be optimal in the class of lower bounds with the information $\theta=(S_1=\sum_{i=1}^N P(A_i), S_2=\sum_{i,j} P(A_i\cap A_j))$ (e.g., see \cite[p.22]{GalambosBook}).
-Using Lemma \ref{optimality_lemma}, we herein provide a different proof of the optimality of the DS bound \cite{Dawson1967}.
-Specifically, we only need to show that the DS bound is the solution of the following LP problem:
+\begin{remark} The existing DS bound \cite{Dawson1967} is known to be optimal in the class of lower bounds with the information $\theta=(S_1=\sum_{i=1}^N P(A_i), S_2=\sum_{i,j} P(A_i\cap A_j))$ (e.g., see \cite[p.~22]{GalambosBook}).
+Using Lemma \ref{optimality_lemma}, we can provide a different proof of the optimality of the DS bound \cite{Dawson1967}.
+Specifically, we can show that the DS bound is the solution of the following LP problem: